 One of the key recommendations of a future state reflecting the needs of the State is to have controlled substance data more widely available, primarily for analytical purposes, but also as part of a comprehensive patient record.
 As the State moves forward with a focus on expanded access there may be the need for revised and/or new legislation.
-Additionally, policy and legislative requirements will need to be reviewed in context of the SUPPORT Act.
-Data governance, aside from regulatory adherence, is a strong component of Colorado's Health IT Roadmap and is applicable to all Health IT initiatives.
+Additionally, policy and legislative requirements will need to be reviewed in context of the SUPPORT Act.21 Data governance, aside from regulatory adherence, is a strong component of Colorado's Health IT Roadmap and is applicable to all Health IT initiatives.
 Future model considerations will leverage data governance work to ensure that data across all levels adhere to applicable policies and statutes.
-The Bureau of Justice Assistance's publication "Opioid Abuse Program Prescription Drug Monitoring Program Statutes and Regulations Table" provides extensive details that may be a useful resource when considering national factors.
-Data of the State is to have controlled substance and state is to have controlled substance and state in the purpose.
+The Bureau of Justice Assistance's publication "Opioid Abuse Program Prescription Drug Monitoring Program Statutes and Regulations Table" provides extensive details that may be a useful resource when considering national factors.22

 Policy considerations will likely involve the review of the Substance Abuse and Mental Health Services Administration (SAMHSA) 42 CFR Part 2 Revised Rules.
-Topics that have been revised, as listed by the U.S. Department of Health & Human Services, include consent, disclosures permitted with written consent, disclosures to central registries and PDMPs, audit and evaluation, and undercover agents and informant's PDMP access.
-Additional policy factors for Medicaid, Office of Behavioral Health, and HIE involvement should be reviewed.
-Examples can be found in Appendix 9.
+Topics that have been revised, as listed by the U.S. Department of Health & Human Services, include consent, disclosures permitted with written consent, disclosures to central registries and PDMPs, audit and evaluation, and undercover agents and informant's PDMP access.23 Additional policy factors for Medicaid, Office of Behavioral Health, and HIE involvement should be reviewed.
+Examples of policy factors can be found in Appendix 9.